rilindo/ex407_ansible_specialist_exam_labs/practice01.md

 13. Install CA certs from https://www.geotrust.com/resources/root-certificates/ into /etc/pki/ca-trust/source/anchors/ and run update-ca-trust.

 14. Write  play for each of the following modules:
-   - Ping
+   - ping
-   - Setup
+   - setup
-   - Yum
+   - yum
    - service
    - user
    - copy